-Welcome to the third annual Pine Trail Run!
+Welcome to the 5th annual Pine Trail Run on May 4th, 2024!
 We look forward to your participation.
-The run is scheduled May 7th, 2022.
-We look forward to seeing you there!

 Join us at the Pine Trailhead in the Tonto National Forest just off Highway 87 about a quarter mile south of Pine, Arizona (map).
-The 5K and 50k are loop races that start and end at the Pine Trailhead.
-The 9 mile race starts in Pine Canyon and finishes at the Pine Trailhead.
+The 5K is a loop race that starts and finishes at the Pine Trailhead.
+The 50k starts at the Pine Trailhead and the 10 mile race starts in Pine Canyon.
+The 50K and 10 mile races finish at the Pine Strawberry Fuel Reduction barn (3180 N. Old County Rd in Pine).

 No pets are allowed on the race course.
-Music is allowed but volume must be low enough to allow a passing request from another runner to be heard.
+Music is not allowed as passing requests from other runners need to be heard.

 Getting to the Start Line